litmuschaos/litmusctl/Usage.md

 Litmusctl supports both interactive and non-interactive(flag based) modes.
 > Only `litmusctl create agent`  command needs --non-interactive flag, other commands don't need this flag to be in non-interactive mode.
 If mandatory flags aren't passed, then litmusctl takes input in an interactive mode.

+### Installation modes
+Litmusctl can install an agent in two different modes.
+* cluster mode: With this mode, the agent can run the chaos in any namespace.
+It installs appropriate cluster roles and cluster role bindings to achieve this mode.
+It can be enabled by passing a flag `--installation-mode=cluster`

+* namespace mode: With this mode, the agent can run the chaos in its namespace.
+It installs appropriate roles and role bindings to achieve this mode.
+It can be enabled by passing a flag `--installation-mode=namespace`

+Note: With namespace mode, the user needs to create the namespace to install the agent as a prerequisite.

 ### Minimal steps to create an agent